When working with a REALTOR® it is important to understand who the REALTOR® works for. To whom is the REALTOR® legally obligated?

 Click here for your copy of “Working with a REALTOR®” which explains relationships and multiple representation in real estate.

-Click here for a side-by-side comparison of the duties that are owed the “Client” and “Customer”
+Click here for your side-by-side comparison of the duties that are owed the “Client” and “Customer”